WPCD-Workflows/documentation/source/old/itm/public/xml/itm_glossary.rst

 FC2K
    FC2K is a tool for wrapping a Fortran or C++ source code into a Kepler actor.
-Before using it, your physics code should be ITM-compliant (i.e. use CPOs as input/output).
+Before using it, your physics code should be EU-IM-compliant (i.e. use CPOs as input/output).

 Gforge
-   `Gforge <https://gforge.efda-itm.eu>`__ hosts all projects (software and infrastructure) under the ITM-TF.
+   `Gforge <https://gforge.eufus.eu>`__ hosts all projects (software and infrastructure) under the EU-IM-TF.

-ITM Gateway
+EU-IM Gateway
-   The ITM Gateway is a compute cluster located at Portici (near Napoli in Italy).
-It is uses for development and fusion simulations in the ITM-TF.
+   The EU-IM Gateway is a compute cluster located at Portici (near Napoli in Italy).
+It is uses for development and fusion simulations in the EU-IM-TF.

-ITM Portal
+EU-IM Portal
-   The `ITM Portal <https://portal.efda-itm.eu>`__ is the web portal for the ITM-TF, i.e. it hosts the ITM-TF web pages and projects under Gforge.
+   The `EU-IM Portal <https://portal.eufus.eu>`__ is the web portal for the EU-IM-TF, i.e. it hosts the EU-IM-TF web pages and projects under Gforge.

 Integrated Simulation Editor (ISE)
-   The Integrated Simulation Editor ISE allows you to visualize and edit data from an ITM database entry.
+   The Integrated Simulation Editor ISE allows you to visualize and edit data from an EU-IM database entry.
 It also allows running a Kepler workflow based on the opened data entry.

 Universal Access Layer (UAL)
-   The UAL (Universal Access Layer) is a multi-language library that allows exchanging Consistent Physical Objects (CPOs) between various modules, and to write to an ITM database.
+   The UAL (Universal Access Layer) is a multi-language library that allows exchanging Consistent Physical Objects (CPOs) between various modules, and to write to an EU-IM database.

 actor
    Actors take execution instructions from a director.
 In other words, actors specify what processing occurs while the director specifies when it occurs.
-In the ITM-TF, actors are usually modules which contain physics codes like EQUAL or HELENA.
+In the EU-IM-TF, actors are usually modules which contain physics codes like EQUAL or HELENA.

 calibration